Star high school quarterback recovers from early injuries thanks to USC Epstein Family Center for Sports Medicine

-Palos Verdes High School was a long shot to take the CIF football championship in 2015 and when the underdogs took the prize, their senior quarterback, Steven Delcarson, was showered with accolades.
-He was named the league’s most valuable player, the most valuable player in CIF, and Palos Verdes High’s athlete of the year.
+Palos Verdes High School was a long shot to take the Champions Indoor Football (CIF) championship in 2015, and when the underdogs took the prize, their senior quarterback, Steven Delcarson, was showered with accolades.
+He was named the league’s most valuable player, the most valuable player in CIF and Palos Verdes High’s athlete of the year.

 The honors were particularly important to Delcarson because he, too, was something of a long shot.
-He had a serious injury to his knee just before starting high school that, had it not been handled better, might have kept him on the bench.
+Just before starting high school he had a serious injury to his knee and, for a time, it was unclear if it would sideline his athletic goals.

-It was during a routine tackling drill at football practice, one that he had done hundreds of times before, that Delcarson somehow caught his foot on the field.
-He knew it was stuck, but he tried to stay upright and he wrenched his knee.
+It happened during a routine tackling drill at football practice, one that he had done hundreds of times before, that Delcarson somehow caught his foot on the field.
+He knew it was stuck, but he tried to stay upright and wrenched his knee.